Net Income (Loss) from Rents, Royalties, Copyrights and Patents

 If a taxpayer gives up mineral rights or ownership rights to Pennsylvania property or patents or copyrights, the payments the taxpayer receives are reportable as net gain (loss) from the sale, exchange or other disposition of property.
 The taxpayer must complete and file a PA-40 Schedule D.

-Refer to PA PIT Guide Chapter 23 Natural Resources.
+PA PIT Guide Chapter 23 Natural Resources.

 Allocation or Apportionment of Rents and Royalties from the Extraction of Minerals or from Copyrights and Patents

 Rents received from real estate and tangible personal property (not employed in the operation of a business) and the costs, expenses and liabilities incurred in producing and collecting such rents are allocable to Pennsylvania only if the property is located in Pennsylvania.

 If the property is used both within and outside Pennsylvania, the net income allocable to Pennsylvania is determined by multiplying the net income by a fraction, the numerator being the number of days the property was in Pennsylvania during the rental period and the denominator being the total number of days in the rental period.